slaeryan/slaeryan.github.io/posts/midnighttrain.md

 ## Introduction
 One of my favourite hobbies is to read APT reports and look for the TTPs(Tactics, Techniques and Procedures) used by apex adversaries(Read as: State-backed Threat Groups) and later attempt to recreate it or a variant of it myself in my lab.

-So last Friday was no different, except that this time I was actually going through the CIA Vault7 leaks specifically the EDB branch documents when suddenly [this](https://wikileaks.org/ciav7p1/cms/page_26968084.html) came to my attention which describes the theory behind NVRAM variables.
+So last Friday was no different, except that this time I was actually going through the _CIA Vault7_ leaks specifically the _EDB_ branch documents when suddenly [this](https://wikileaks.org/ciav7p1/cms/page_26968084.html) document came to my attention which describes the theory behind NVRAM variables.
-Immediately it piqued my interest and I thought to myself well what can you do with it and what are the possible implications?
+Immediately it piqued my interest and I started digging deeper.

-Turns out, these variables are not only accessible from the user-mode but also it's an awesome place to hide your shit like implants, config data, stolen goodies and whatnot which I found out after watching an enlightening [DEFCON talk](https://youtu.be/q2KUufrjoRo), thanks to Topher Timzen and Michael Leibowitz.
+Turns out, these variables are not only writable/readable from the user-mode but also it's an awesome place to hide your shit like egress implants, config data, stolen goodies and whatnot which I found out after watching an enlightening [DEFCON talk](https://youtu.be/q2KUufrjoRo), thanks to Topher Timzen and Michael Leibowitz.

 In the talk, they do give a demo using C# but the attendees are encouraged to figure out their own way to weaponize this technique.